BirAnmol14/My-Python-Learning/README.md

 # My-Python-Learning
-Contains my bioinformatics codes and some automation related codes
+Contains codes in Python which I did for various purposes like GUI covid tracker, BioInformatics or automation and web scraping.